eosnewmedia/JSON-API-Server/docs/01-basics.md

 *****

 ## Providers
-The enm/json-api make use of resource providers, which are responsible to provide resource objects.
+The implementation make use of resource providers, which are responsible to provide resource objects.

 *****

 ### Resource Provider
-A resource provider is a php class which implements `Enm\JsonApi\Provider\ResourceProviderInterface`.
+A resource provider is a php class which implements `Enm\JsonApi\Server\Provider\ResourceProviderInterface`.

 Every time json api is requested, internally the given resource provider will be called.